vscav/game-of-life/README.md

-# game-of-life
-Conway's Game of Life with React
+# Conway's Game of Life with React